Zfalgout/DropBoxer/DropBoxer/README.txt

 This means that the functionality to grab the photos fails the first time.
 After that it works.
 Need to figure it out.

 TODO:
-Add check marks to the cells when a user clicks on them.
+Show a success message upon completion of the upload.
 Handle file upload errors.
-Figure out a limit for the number of photos that can be uploaded at once.
+Figure out a limit for the number of photos that can be uploaded at once, and add a counter.
-Show a success message upon completion of the upload.
 Add a button to the upload screen to take the user back to the photo library for more uploads.
 Create a progress bar.